Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 ## Rstudio on Sockeye

-### Basic Setup
+### Basic Setup Overview
 Using Rstudio on sockeye can be done using the guide here: https://confluence.it.ubc.ca/display/UARC/RStudio+with+Singularity

 That guide will walk you through:
-1. Set up your Rstudio container
+1. Pull your Rstudio container.
-2. Set up your Rstudio job
+2. Install packages for use within your container.
-3. Run the Rstudio job
+3. Create and run an Rstudio job.
-4. Open your session in a web browser
+4. Open your session in a web browser and use Rstudio.

 I have done this walkthrough within the directory:
 ```
 /project/st-sturvey-1/PrecisionHealthVirtualEnvironment/Software/Rstudio/
 ```

-*NOTE*: It is important that you select a version of R here.
-I chose 4.0.2 since it is stable, and there is a matching R version for 4.0.2 in the CVMFS software stack (relevant for next section of installing R packages).

-#### Choosing a specific docker version
+### Pulling Rstudio container with specific R version
 You can choose a specific version of the Rstudio singularity image by choosing from the tags available here:
 [https://hub.docker.com/r/rocker/rstudio/tags?page=1&ordering=last_updated](https://hub.docker.com/r/rocker/rstudio/tags?page=1&ordering=last_updated)

 For me, I wanted to use 4.0.2 since it's stable, and it matches what is on the CVMFS system.

+*NOTE*: It is important that you select a version of R here.
+I chose 4.0.2 since it is stable, and there is a matching R version for 4.0.2 in the CVMFS software stack (relevant for next section of installing R packages).
+I provide an example at the bottom with 4.1.0.

 ```
 module load gcc